awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-options.md

 + Amazon EMR joins the Active Directory realm, which eliminates the need to create Linux users that correspond Active Directory users\.
 You still must create HDFS directories for each user\.
 + Multiple clusters can use the same KDC in the same Kerberos realm, which is different from the Active Directory realm\.
 This allows cluster applications to interoperate\.
 + User principals in the Active Directory domain can access Kerberized clusters using `kinit` credentials, without the EC2 private key file\.
 This eliminates the need to share the private key file among cluster users\.
-+ Only one Amazon EMR master node has the burden of maintaining the KDC, and only that cluster must be created with Active Directory credentials for the cross\-realm trust between the KDC and Acitve Directory\.
++ Only one Amazon EMR master node has the burden of maintaining the KDC, and only that cluster must be created with Active Directory credentials for the cross\-realm trust between the KDC and Active Directory\.

 **Considerations and Limitations**
 + Each node in each EMR cluster must have a network route to the KDC and the Active Directory domain controller\.